vendablefall/blog.leet.cloud/_posts/2017-11-13-Creating-a-VPC-part-3.markdown

 [![]({{ site.url }}/assets/article_images/VPC3/45-ssh-into-private.PNG)]({{ site.url }}/assets/article_images/VPC3/45-ssh-into-private.PNG)

-Yoiu should then see the below warning, accept the key by typring in "yes".
+You should then see the below warning, accept the key by typing in "yes".

 [![]({{ site.url }}/assets/article_images/VPC3/45-ssh-into-private-2.PNG)]({{ site.url }}/assets/article_images/VPC3/45-ssh-into-private-2.PNG)

-Your screen should now look like the below image, Notice how the top two lines state a 10.10.1.241 host (MyPublicInstance) while the bottom line states 10.10.2.143 (MyPrivateInstance), we are now inside our privatge instance!.
+Your screen should now look like the below image, Notice how the top two lines state a 10.10.1.241 host (MyPublicInstance) while the bottom line states 10.10.2.143 (MyPrivateInstance), we are now inside our private instance!.

 [![]({{ site.url }}/assets/article_images/VPC3/45-ssh-into-private-3.PNG)]({{ site.url }}/assets/article_images/VPC3/45-ssh-into-private-3.PNG)